mne-tools/mne-testing-data/SNIRF/README.md

 ## SNIRF Compatability

 As of February 2022 the files provided by the vendors were not SNIRF compliant according to https://github.com/BUNPC/pysnirf2.
 The only fully compliant file is the MNE-NIRS SNIRF file.
-The other files are retained to ensure compatability with older vendor files.
+The other files are retained to ensure compatability with older vendor measurements.